TITLE 77: PUBLIC HEALTH

 2) All gravelless drainfield pipe shall be encased at the point of manufacture with a filter wrap having the following characteristics:

-3) 8 or 10 inch gravelless seepage trenches shall comply with all requirements that apply to standard gravel trench systems as stated in Appendix A unless otherwise stated in this Part.
+3) 8-inch or 10-inch gravelless seepage trenches shall comply with the following Illustrations in Appendix A unless otherwise stated in this Part:

 4) Bedding Material.
-8 and 10 inch gravelless seepage systems or chamber systems may be bedded with material excavated to construct the system.
+8-inch and 10-inch gravelless seepage systems or chamber systems may be bedded with material excavated to construct the system.
 The backfill material shall not contain large clods of earth, demolition material or other extraneous material.

 5) Separation Material.
 No straw, newspaper or untreated building paper shall be placed between the gravelless seepage system or chamber system and the earth backfill.